yukio708/gfarm-http-gateway/server/README.md

 ## Configuration variables

 ### gfarm-http-gateway
-`gfarm-http-gateway.conf` is required to run the gateway.
+`gfarm-http-gateway.conf` is required to run gfarm-http-gateway.
 Default values are defined in [`gfarm-http-gateway.conf.default`](./gfarm-http-gateway.conf.default).

 The configuration file is organized into the following sections: